B-smith94/library_management_system/README.md

 The program will once again ask you to enter a number cooresponding with the desired menu choice:

-    Which operation woul dyou like to perform?
+    Which operation would you like to perform?
 (1, 2, 3, 4, 5): |

 Entering '1' will prompt the program to ask you for details about the book you wish to add: